O U R T H E O L O G Y

 Along with our expressions of celebration and love to God, there are times when God, through His Holy Spirit, will express His love and grace to us in various ways:

-Prophetic Declarations – There are times when the Holy Spirit will inspire individual(s) to speak out a message of encouragement, direction or correction.
+Prophetic Declarations – There are times when the Holy Spirit will inspire individual(s) to speak out a message of encouragement or direction.
 This message may be spoken in English or in a “spiritual language” called tongues (there will then be an interpretation of the message in English so all can benefit from hearing it).

 “What then shall we say, brothers?
 When you come together, everyone has a hymn, or a word of instruction, a revelation, a tongue or an interpretation.
-All of these must be done for the strengthening of the church.
-If anyone speaks in a tongue, two – or at the most three- should speak, one at a time and someone must interpret."
-1 Cor.14:26-27 (NIV)
+All of these must be done for the strengthening of the church.1 Cor.14:26, (NIV)